A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

 1st stop: Roma San Pietro Station (St. Peter’s)

 This journey only takes around 35 minutes.
-Get off the train here if your hotel is close to Vatican City or the area around Castel Sant’Angelo, or if you want to visit the Vatican Museums.
+If your hotel is close to Vatican City or the area around Castel Sant’Angelo, or if you want to visit the Vatican Museums, get off the train here.

 2nd stop: Roma Ostiense Station

-From Civitavecchia port to Ostiense is about a one-hour journey.
-This is the closest stop to the Colosseum or Circus Maximus but still not within walking distance.
-You will need to continue your journey using the underground metro train for two stops to get to the Colosseum.
+From Civitavecchia port to Ostiense, it is about a one-hour journey.
+This is the closest stop to the Colosseum or Circus Maximus, but still not within walking distance.
+You must continue your journey using the underground metro train for two stops to get to the Colosseum.
 Rome Ostiense is in southern Rome, and you may need to continue your journey using the underground metro to reach your hotel.

-Is there an Express train for the journey from Rome to Civitavecchia to start my cruise?
+Is there a train for the journey from Rome to Civitavecchia to start my cruise?

-The regional train has very regular daily services from Rome’s Termini station and costs around 5 euros per person.
+The regional train has regular daily services from Rome’s Termini station, costing around 5 euros per person.

 How do I book my ticket?

-- Book your ticket for the Civitavecchia Express train and Civitavecchia Port Link bus service via Trenitalia’s website.
-Note that departure times are subject to change so check the time when you book.
+• Book your ticket for the Civitavecchia regional train service via our travel partner Omio or on Trenitalia’s website.
+Note that departure times are subject to change, so check the time when you book.
 Search for the ticket by typing “Civitavecchia Porto – Roma Termini”.
-The option will give you CIVITAVECCHIA PORTLINK plus regional train number.

-- Note that the Express train ticket will not include any metro, buses, or trams when you are in Rome.
+• Note that the train ticket will not include any metro, buses, or trams when you are in Rome.

-- Using Omio, you can also search, compare and book other regional, intercity, and fast trains into Rome and throughout Italy.
+• Using Omio, you can search, compare, and book other regional, intercity, and fast trains in Rome and Italy.
+You can also download your tickets onto their handy app to show when you get to the train station.

-- If you have paper train tickets, you must remember to get your tickets validated at the machines in the train station before climbing on board.
+• If you have paper train tickets, you must remember to validate them at the machines in the train station before climbing on board.

 Search, compare and book train tickets with Omio here.